-One of our favorite new restaurants and general hangout spots in Charleston, South Carolina, is Harold’s Cabin.
-Located in the quiet and cozy neighborhood of Hampton Park Terrace, away from the buzzing tourist area, Harold’s Cabin is a lovingly restored corner store which served the community from the 1920s to the 1950s.
+One of our favorite restaurants and general hangout spots in Charleston, South Carolina, is Harold’s Cabin.
+Located in the quiet and cozy neighborhood of Hampton Park Terrace, away from the buzzing tourist area, Harold’s Cabin is a lovingly restored corner store that used to served the community from the 1920s to the 1950s.

-The carefully curated building that is refreshingly more Asheville lumber jack than Charleston prep, has received lots of buzz partly because of its aforementioned location in an out-of-the-way neighborhood and for one if its investors, Mr. Bill Murray.
-Yes Bill Murray hangs out there, but no, don’t go just because you may see him.
+The curated building, which is refreshingly more Asheville lumberjack than Charleston prep, has received lots of buzz partly because of its aforementioned location in an out-of-the-way neighborhood and partly for one if its investors: Mr. Bill Murray.
+Yes, Bill Murray hangs out there, but no, don’t go just because you may see him.
 The food and drinks are worth the visit alone.
-A Bill Murray sighting is just icing on the cake.
+A Murray sighting is just icing on the cake.

-And speaking of the food, Chef Justin Pfau’s menu is heavy on local vegetables, some even grown on the rooftop.
-But don’t worry, there is a pork loin on the menu that will make you mighty happy and hush puppies that may bring a tear of joy.
+The menu is heavy on local vegetables, some of which are even grown on the rooftop.
+But don’t worry, there is also a pork loin on that will make you mighty happy and hush puppies that may bring a tear of joy.

-The bar is equally appealing thanks to their well-loved lead-bartender, Drew Childers.
-Childers’ carefully concocted cocktails have the bar area pulsing on a nightly basis (and even during the day for those much adored day drinkers!)
+The bar is equally appealing thanks to the well-loved lead bartender, Drew Childers.
+His carefully concocted cocktails have the lounge area pulsing on a nightly basis (and even during the day for those much adored day drinkers).

-On our visit, Childers shook up his version on a margarita name for Harold’s Cabin’s official mascot, the Salty Raccoon.
-Made with tequila, lime juice, and simply syrup, what really gives this drink an herbal kick is the charred sprig of rosemary that finishes it off just fine.
+On our visit, Childers shook up his version of a margarita named for Harold’s Cabin’s official mascot, the Salty Raccoon.
+Made with tequila, lime juice, and simple syrup, this drink gets an added herbal kick thanks to a charred sprig of rosemary.

 - 1 oz rosemary simple syrup*